Rozdandy/myfirst-miletone-project/README.md

 * A potential client may want to know our core function and our strength.
 * They may want to see what we have done and our future aspirations.
 * They may want to know how to contact the developer.
-* Know where and how to partner them.
+* Know why and how to partner with us.
-* Why they should partner them.
 * They may want to see some of photos as proof of what they have started and done.
 * Donors that want to support may want to know why they should give.